home-assistant/home-assistant.io/source/developers/internationalization/backend_localization.markdown

 ---

 ## {% linkable_title Translation Strings %}
 Platform translation strings are stored as JSON in the [home-assistant](https://github.com/home-assistant/home-assistant) repository.
 These files must be located adjacent to the component/platform they belong to.
-They are named `strings.<component/platform name>.json`, unless the component being translated exists in its own directory, in which case the file is simply named `strings.json` in that directory.
+Components must have their own directory, and the file is simply named `strings.json` in that directory.
+For platforms, they are named `strings.<platform name>.json` in the platform directory.
 This file will contain the different strings that will be translatable.

 In order to test changes to translation files, the translation strings must be compiled into Home Assistant’s translation directories by running the following script: